-The window for child victims of sexual abuse to file a child sexual abuse lawsuit in New York opened two years ago and closes on August 15, 2021.
+The window for child victims of sexual abuse to file a child sexual abuse lawsuit in New York opened two years.
 The New York Child Victims Act allows victims to pursue claims until the victims’ 55th birthday, which enabled more than 4,000 victims to come forward and file claims.
 When Governor Andrew Cuomo first passed the Act, the deadline was initially in August 2020.
 The extension allows more victims to come forward to receive compensation.
 This legislation provides a pathway for victims to seek justice, even if the abuse happened decades ago.

-California passed its own version of New York’s Child Victims Act and allowed child victims of sexual abuse to file lawsuits until the age of 40.
+California passed its own California Child Victims Act and allowed child victims of sexual abuse to file lawsuits until the age of 40.
 Under this law, survivors also have a three-year “look-back window,” as of January 2020, which allows a victim to bring a claim three years after the statute of limitations has tolled.
 This look-back window allows courts to triple the amount of damages victims can recover if they can show that a cover-up was involved in the abuse.
-This is especially relevant to those survivors who fell victim to child sexual abuse during participation in churches, boy scouts, schools, and sports leagues.
+This is especially relevant to those survivors who fell victim to child sexual abuse in California during participation in churches, boy scouts, schools, and sports leagues.

 In Washington D.C., legislators passed the 2018 Sexual Abuse Statute of Limitations Amendment Act, which allows victims of child sexual abuse who are now adults to file a lawsuit until May 2021.
 This Act also allows victims to commence a suit within two years after the statute of limitations has run out.